Exploring ASP.NET Core Authentication Challenges

 }

-Advanced Insights into ASP.NET Core Email Token Validation
+Deeper Understanding of ASP.NET Core Email Token Authentication

-3. Question: How can I customize the token provider in ASP.NET Core Identity?
+- How can I alter the ASP.NET Core Identity token provider?